GloFish: Subsequent developments

 Despite the speculation of aquarium enthusiasts that the eggs of the fluorescent fish were pressure treated to make them infertile, it has been found some GloFish are indeed fertile and will reproduce in a captive environment.
 However, the GloFish Fluorescent Fish License states "Intentional breeding and/or any sale, barter, or trade, of any offspring of GloFish fluorescent ornamental fish is strictly prohibited".

-Sale or possession of GloFish was made illegal in California in 2003 due to a regulation that restricts genetically modified fish.
+Sale or possession of GloFish was made illegal in California in 2003, due to a regulation that restricts the sale of genetically modified fish.
 The regulation was implemented before the marketing of GloFish, largely due to concern about a fast-growing biotech salmon.
-The regulations were lifted in 2015 due to a growing body of evidence and the findings of the Food and Drug Administration and the Florida Department of Agriculture and Consumer Services.
+The regulations were lifted in 2015, due to a growing body of evidence and the findings of the Food and Drug Administration and the Florida Department of Agriculture and Consumer Services.
 GloFish are now legal in California for importation and commercial sale.

 The import, sale and possession of these fish is not permitted within the European Union.
 On November 9, 2006, however, the Netherlands' Ministry of Housing, Spatial Planning and the Environment (VROM) found 1,400 fluorescent fish, which were sold in various aquarium shops.

 In January 2009, the U.S. Food & Drug Administration formalized their recommendations for genetically engineered animals.
 These non-binding recommendations describe the way in which FDA regulates all GM animals, including GloFish.

 Research published in 2014 assessed the environmental safety associated with GloFish.
 One paper concluded that there is little risk of invasiveness into the environment.
 A second study concluded that there is no difference in risk between GloFish and wild-type danios.